 While you may want to curb this behavior, some soft mouthing should be allowed so your puppy can learn how to use their mouth in a gentle way.
 Your puppy is learning Acquired Bite Inhibition (ABI) and the bite inhibition they acquire during puppyhood will stay with them forever.

 Make playtime productive.
 A puppy lives in a human-dominated world, and, at times, it’s necessary to get on his level to communicate—literally!
 Interactive play with your new best friend is a great way to stimulate his mind, build a bond and set boundaries.
-The JW Pet Play Place Butterfly Puppy Teether is a durable toy and useful tool to use when figuring out how to stop puppy biting.
+The JW Pet Play Place Butterfly Puppy Teether is a durable toy and useful tool to use when figuring out how to stop a puppy from biting.

 When playing with your pup, it’s important to have fun and get to know your furry friend, so that he can understand the mutual relationship.
 If your puppy nips, or begins eyeing your hand as a chew toy, it’s encouraged to let out a sudden, short yelp, similar to a high-pitched bark.
 This lets him know that he has bitten down too hard.

 Provide alternatives.
 Providing a young dog with better alternatives allows him to chew, but also helps curb undesired behavior, which is critical in early training.
 “As soon as his teeth disengage, immediately redirect [his attention] to a fun, squeaky toy, rope tug, ball or whatever his favorite is,” says Anthony.
 The Nylabone DuraChew Dental Chew Dinosaur Dog Toy is a tasty, chicken-flavored toy that aids with dental hygiene and is a perfect alternative to your furniture and clothing.
 To encourage new, positive behaviors, it’s important to provide your pooch with plenty of appealing alternatives.
 For any teething pup, the KONG Puppy Dog Toy offers a strong, rubber surface that can stand up to hours of nipping and play.
-Its hollow interior can be filled with yummy treats for added appeal.
+Its hollow interior can be filled with yummy dog treats for added appeal.
 Try stuffing it with frozen fruits and veggies to help soothe sore gums and provide extra nutrition for your dog.

 By giving your pup a proper item to chew on—especially one that doubles as a tasty reward—he will soon catch on that good behavior certainly pays off.